steveh250/MAF/README.md

 # RFP Factory

 ## Background
-This started off as a dumping ground for experiments using the new Micrososft Agent Framework to see if MAF would work offline.
+This started off as a dumping ground for experiments using the new Micrososft Agent Framework (MAF) to see if MAF would work offline.
 The initial PoC involved Ollama (with Qwen3:8b), the MAF code and a Docling MCP server to parse out a PDF (an RFP) and generate answers.
 I then added basic RAG (using Chromadb) to store the extracted text.
-This developed into the direction I am now taking of building PoC's for both sides of an RFP factory (hving been on both sides of the RFP process many, many times I know how painful it can be).
+This developed into the direction I am now taking of building PoC's for both sides of an RFP factory (having been on both sides of the RFP process many, many times I know how painful both sides of the process can be).

 ### RFP Response Generator
 The thinking behind this is that it will truly be a factory, a self contained Python script that is woken up by a cron job (with a shell script wrapper), that looks in two folders for an RFP to process and company information, it then builds an RFP response into a Word document which it saves - useful for sales or pursuit teams to reduce the amount of time spent on preparing RFP responses.